 His periodic stints at the battlefront made certain that he had a first-hand experience of it.
-However, his belief in destiny, the realization that he was made for greater things superseded any fear of limitations; a fact well represented in his ideology and political stance – at the advent of his election into the seat of prime minister, this is what he had to say
+However, his belief in destiny, the realization that he was made for greater things superseded any fear of limitations; a fact well represented in his ideology and political stance – at the advent of his election as Prime Minister, this is what Churchill had to say:

 From Rags to Riches – Benjamin Franklin

 In the 18th century being the son of a candle maker almost or always translated to a life of poverty and strife.
-Benjamin Franklin was not just a son of a shoemaker; he was Josiah Franklin’s (Boston candle and soap maker) 10th son and 17th child.
-Unsurprisingly the Young Franklin had no formal education, and to quell his adventurous spirits; his lifelong dream was to become a seaman.
-This ambition to be a Seaman did not go well with Franklin Senior; he wanted his son to chase a more practical career, one like his.
+Benjamin Franklin was not just a son of a shoemaker; he was Josiah Franklin’s , Boston candle and soap maker, 10th son and 17th child.

-To this effect, Franklin was enrolled for an apprenticeship in a local printing shop, under the stewardship of a close relative – unknown to Franklin and his father this singular decision would redefine the life of Franklin and in extension set off a cascade of events which ultimately culminate in the formation of modern-day America.
+To this effect, Franklin was enrolled for an apprenticeship in a local printing shop, under the stewardship of a close relative – unknown to Franklin and his father, this singular decision would redefine the life of Franklin, and in extension, set off a cascade of events which ultimately culminated in the formation of modern-day America.

-He was, however, not ‘silent’ enough, and soon enough Franklin’s mentor and brother James discovered who was behind the Silence Dogwood moniker – expecting to be an older, more experienced writer, he was far from pleased when he learned it was Franklin.
-The bulging popularity of Franklin’s writings made matters worse, and a year later, he vacated the printing shop onwards to New York and then New Jersey in search of a better life.
+He was, however, not ‘silent’ enough, and soon enough Franklin’s brother and mentor James discovered who was behind the Silence Dogwood moniker.
+And the rising popularity of Franklin’s writings made matters worse, so, a year later, he vacated the printing shop onwards to New York and then New Jersey in search of a better life.